ogennaisrael01/airbnb-clone-project/README.md

 > Represents: Guests and Hosts

 <Relationships:

 * One-to-many with Listings (a host can create many listings)

 * One-to-many with Bookings (a user can book many listings)

 * One-to-many with Reviews (a user can write many reviews)

+🔹 2.
+Listing
+> Represents: Properties available for rent

+<Relationshships

+* Many-to-one → User (a user can have many listings)

+* One-to-many with Bookings(one listing can have many bookings)

+* One-to-many with Reviews(one listing can have many reviews )

+🔹 3.
+Booking
+> Represents: A user booking a listing
+<Relationships:

+* Many-to-one → User(a user can have many bookings)

+* Many-to-one → Listing(can have many bookings in one listings)

+🔹 4.
+Review
+> Represents: Feedback left by a guest
+<Relationships

+* Many-to-one → User(a user can have many reviews)

+* Many-to-one → Listing(a listing can have many reviews)

+🔹 5.
+Payment
+> Represents: A user payment for a booking
+<Relationships

+* Each Booking has one corresponding Payment

+* One User can have many Payments

+# API Security
+🔐 Security Measures & Their Importance
+1.JWT authentications: Use JWT tokens for stateless authentication.
+* Why: Secures API access; token expiry limits exposure if stolen.
+Refresh tokens allow controlled renewal.

+2. Rate Limiting:  Limit API request rate per user or IP
+* why: Blocks brute-force attacks, abuse, and API spamming.

+3. Database Security:
+* why: Protects against direct DB access and accidental exposure of sensitive data.

+4. Logging and Monitoring:
+* Why: Detect suspicious behavior, errors, and potential breaches.
+5. Password Hashing
+* Why: Prevents plain-text password storage and protects user credentials even if the DB is breached.

+# Feature Breakdown
+1. User Authentication & Authorization
+Sign up, login, logout, and role-based access (guest or host).

+2. Property Listings Management
+Hosts can create, update, and delete property listings with descriptions, photos, and pricing.

+3. Booking System
+Guests can check availability, select dates, and book listings

+4. Payment Integration
+Users can pay for bookings using a payment gateway

+# CI/CD Pipeline
+🔁 What Is CI/CD?
+> CI/CD is the process of automatically testing, integrating, and deploying code changes to ensure faster, safer, and more reliable software delivery.

+✅ Why CI/CD Is Important for Your Airbnb Clone Project
+1. faster development
+2. fewer bugs in production
+3. Team collaboration
+4. scalability

+🧰 CI/CD Tools
+1. GitHub Actions
+2. CircleCI
+3. GitLab CI/CD
+4. Jenkins